Prescription medications help many people manage their diseases and health discrepancies.

 - Using Nembutal with other drugs, such as alcohol or benzodiazepines

-Nembutal users who want to stop taking it may suddenly quit in cold turkey fashion.
+Nembutal users who want to stop taking it may suddenly quit cold turkey.
 This, unfortunately, is not the way to end a dependence on a substance.
 After longtime use, quitting drugs is a much more involved process than just deciding not to use it anymore.

 The process happens in steps and phases where things progress gradually.
 Abruptly stopping use can bring on uncomfortable withdrawal symptoms that can make someone want to pick up Nembutal again.
-A return to using after a brief break can put users at risk of having a relapse or an overdose.
+A return to using after a brief break can put users at risk of an overdose.